agnoster/literapi/README.md

 ## Goals

-* **Be readable** - WunderAPI should guide people to make specs that can be read easily by people unfamiliar with the project, so they quickly know how to use the API.
-Much like Markdown itself, a WunderAPI spec document should be readable without running it through anything else
+* **Be readable** - LiterAPI should guide people to make specs that can be read easily by people unfamiliar with the project, so they quickly know how to use the API.
+Much like Markdown itself, a LiterAPI spec document should be readable without running it through anything else

 * **Be fast** - Running tests isn't the funnest thing.
 Making it fast - which means running tests asynchronously - is the best way to make it fun to use

-* **Be easy** - While of course documentation is essential, it should be easy to write WunderAPI specs without thinking too much about the syntax.
+* **Be easy** - While of course documentation is essential, it should be easy to write LiterAPI specs without thinking too much about the syntax.
 To that end, it hews as close to standard HTTP and other conventions from programming as possible.

 ## Format